justmedusty/DionysOS/README.md

 🟡Decide how to abstract devices.
 UNIX likes usually go for a /dev virtual filesystem containing device nodes and use ioctl() alongside standard FS calls to do operations on them.

-🔴Write an AHCI driver.
+🟡Write an AHCI driver.

-🔴Set up a way to perform system calls.
+🟡Set up a way to perform system calls.

 🔴Get a userland going by loading executables from your VFS and running them in ring 3.